nicamedrano-cascadeo/happy-meal-vpn-vpc-automation/README.md

 - Virtual Private Gateway

 ## How to Use
 The deployment instructions describe a default deployment setting and a custom one.
-Custom deployments that does not correspond to the [default architecture](#default-architecture) provided below should proceed to [Custom Settings](#custom-settings)
+Custom deployments that do not correspond to the [default architecture](#default-architecture) provided below should proceed to [Custom Settings](#custom-settings)

 ### Default Settings
 #### Default Architecture